Use Visual Studio to simplify writing and managing your Service Fabric applications

 You can perform basic cluster management operations from within Visual Studio using Cloud Explorer, which you can launch from the View menu.
 For instance, you can delete applications and unprovision application types on local or remote clusters.

-For richer cluster management functionality, see Visualizing your cluster with Service Fabric Explorer.
+For a richer cluster management functionality, see Visualizing your cluster with Service Fabric Explorer.